We’ll cover ways to get traffic to your website. To make it easier, we’ve split tips into categories based on the source of traffic.

 Organic search traffic refers to visitors that land on your website because of search results.
 It brings you a warmer audience because people who search for something they already need on the internet, so they’re ready to buy your product or service if it does the job.

 It should work like this.
 Say you have a baby store in Boston.
 Your potential customer searches for a specific formula brand or ‘baby formula boston.’
 If you have optimized your website for search engines, your website will pop up on the search results’ first page.
 The search engine will put you there for free if your website gives visitors what they are looking for.
 Of course, it’s not that easy: your website will be evaluated based on the search engine’s requirements.
 The best websites will get to the first page of the search.

 Get your SEO straight.
 Get a list of requirements for the search engine.
 For example, here’s Google’s SEO Starter Guide.
-You may require help of your website developer to implement them.
+You may require the help of your website developer to implement them.
 Be patient; it takes the search engine some time to recognize your efforts.